jfrog/log-analytics/prometheus/README.md

 # Artifactory and Xray Logging Analytics with FluentD, Prometheus and Grafana
 The following describes how to configure Prometheus and Grafana to gather metrics from Artifactory and Xray through the use of FluentD.
+The setup and configuration of Prometheus and Grafana uses Kubernetes and makes use of the Prometheus Operator.

 ## Requirements
 * Kubernetes Cluster